 Recruitment and career development policies

-Our centre is committed to the principles of Open, Transparent, Merit-based (OTM-R) and equal opportunities recruitment processes, and hence, we endorse:
+Our centre is committed to the principles of Open, Transparent, Merit-based (OTM-R) and equal opportunities recruitment processes, and also foster equality and diversity, and hence we endorse:

 - San Francisco Declaration on Research Assessment;

 - European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers